jacobdeane/blog/content/blog/setting-up-a-pi-the-right-way-according-to-me.md

 #### Find your Pi on the network

 Firstly a tip for finding devices on your network.
-You can use the following command on a UNIX based machine to scan your subnet for attached devices - this makes it super easy to find the IP address assigned to the new device - for the NTP server we would ideally set up a DHCP reservation and probably a local domain name for it, but that falls outside the scope of this blog post!
+You can use the following command on a UNIX based machine to scan your subnet for attached devices - this makes it super easy to find the IP address assigned to the new device - ideally we should set up a DHCP reservation, and depenging on the use case for your Pi, a local domain name for it, but that falls outside the scope of this blog post!

 ```shell
 sudo nmap -sP 192.168.0.0/24